-ANNUAL SEL F-CER TIFICATION

-I, as Owner, will verify each year that the vessel continues to comply with the requirements of the Code and sign this Annual Self-Certification form to Certify this has been done.

-Signature Si gnature of Owner Name

-Date

-Name of Own er

-Address of O wner

-Post Code

-I CERTIFY, IN RESPE CT OF THIS VESSE L THAT:

-The safety equipment has been checked in accordance with the appropriate checklist relevant to the vessel contained within the Code of Practice for the Safety of Small Fishing Vessels of less than 15m Length Overall;

-ii) Su uch safety equipment carried is in accordance with the requirements of the Code;

-The Safety equipment has been properly maintained and serviced in accordance with manufacturers recommendations;

-Where applicable, a risk assessment of work activities has been completed in accordance with the Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997; and

-The Risk ( Assess ment is written YES/ NO (Delete as approp riate)

-ification by the owr ke place v vithin three mo onths either side of the an niversary

-1 st Anniversary Signature o Owner of · Date

-2 nd Anniversary Signature o Owner of Date

-3 rd Anniversary Signature o Owner of Date

-4 th Anniversary Signature o Owner f Date
+ANNUAL SELF-CERTIFICATION I, as Owner, will verify each year that the vessel continues to comply with the requirements of the Code and sign this Annual Self-Certification form to Certify this has been done.
+Signature Name Signature o f Owner Date ] I CERTIFY , IN RESPI ECT OF THIS VESSE EL THAT: i) The safety equipment has been checked in accordance with the appropriate checklist relevant to the vessel contained within the Code of Practice for the Safety of Small Fishing Vessels of less than 15m Length Overall; ii) Such safety equipment carried is in accordance with the requirements of the Code and in sufficient numbers for the total persons specified on the Certificate; iii) The Safety equipment has been properly maintained and serviced in accordance with manufacturers recommendations; iv) Where applicable, a risk assessment of work activities has been completed in accordance with the Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997; v) that the vessel is fitted with the lights, shapes and sound signals to comply with the International Regulations for the Prevention of Collisions at Sea and is fitted with navigational equipment and carries nautical publications in accordance with the Code; iv) that the vessel complies with the requirements of the requirements of the Merchant Shipping (Radio)(Fishing Vessels) Regulations 1999.
+The Risk Assessment is written YES/NO (Delete as appropriate)